-Also referred as AB1010, masitinib belongs to a class of chemical compounds known as tyrosine kinase inhibitors (TKI).
-Tyrosine kinase is an enzyme responsible for the activation of proteins vital to several cell signaling processes related to the growth, division, and proliferation of cells in the body via its receptor, EGFR, which is attached to the surface of most cells, including immune cells.
-As a selective TKI, masitinib blocks the activity of tyrosine kinase and reduces inflammation.
+Also referred to as AB1010, masitinib belongs to a class of chemical compounds known as tyrosine kinase inhibitors (TKI).
+Tyrosine kinases are enzymes responsible for the activation of proteins vital to several cell signaling processes related to the growth, division, and proliferation of cells in the body.
+Masitinib is a selective TKI, which blocks the activity of tyrosine kinases and reduces inflammation.
 Mast cells (immune cells highly involved in allergic and anaphylactic reactions) are the main targets of this drug.

-History of Masitinib
+History of masitinib

 A pilot, 18-month Phase 2 study in 35 patients with primary or secondary forms of progressive MS was initiated in 2011.
-The results did not show a statistically significant difference between masitinib and placebo, but there were promising indications that justified its continued testing, the MS Society reported.
+The results did not show a statistically significant difference between masitinib and the placebo, but there were promising indications that justified its continued testing, the MS Society reported.

 Note: Multiple Sclerosis News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.